 Q: How do I get a Green Bike?

 A: Green Bikes will be checked out during a one week period at the beginning of each semester, and must be returned during a one week period at the end of the semester.
-These dates will be advertised using social media, The Compass, Sustainability News, and word of mouth.
-Bikes are available on a first come, first serve basis by visiting CSE (Kaufman 190) or e-mailing biking at dickinson.edu.
+These dates will be advertised using social media, Dickinson Today, Sustainability Newsletter, and word of mouth.
+Bikes are available on a first come, first serve basis by visiting CSE (Kaufman 190) or e-mailing firstname.lastname@example.org.

 Q: I get to have my own bike, for free?

 A: In a way, yes!
 The Green Bike will be yours for a semester at a time.
 So long as you’re thinking of it as your own, don’t forget to treat the Green Bike as you would your own bike.
-You will be responsible, and forfeit your deposit if the bike is stolen or damaged.
+You will be responsible and will likely have to forfeit your deposit if the bike is stolen or damaged.

 Q: Why are the called “Green Bikes”?